 The general checkout period for circulation material types is two (2) weeks, with one two week renewal available.
 The general checkout period for DVDs is three (3) days, with one three day renewal available.
+There is a late fee is DVDs are returned late.
 Items that are on hold for another patron are checked out for the general time period with no renewals available.
 Parents or legal guardians are responsible for monitoring their children's borrowing.

 If a library owned item is checked out, it may be reserved by any patron whose account in good standing.
 This request may be made in person, by phone, or online.
 The cardholder is notified via email, text, or phone when the item is available; it is held for seven (7) days.
 The item will be returned to general circulation if not picked up within the 7 day reserve period.